WASasquatch/was-node-suite-comfyui/README.md

    - Black White Levels
    - RGB Levels
      - Depends on `matplotlib`, will attempt to install on first run
- - Image Blank: Create a blank image in any colo
+ - Image Blank: Create a blank image in any color
  - Image Blend by Mask: Blend two images by a mask
  - Image Blend: Blend two images by opacity
  - Image Blending Mode: Blend two images by various blending modes